My Al Capone Museum | home

 Ermina (Erma) Rossi, Alterie's wife immediately after his killing being questioned by Chicago police.

-Alterie laid to rest in an unmarked grave at Forest Lawn Memorial Park, Glendale, California.
+July 23,1935, Alterie's bronze casket being lowered in an unmarked grave at Forest Lawn Memorial Park in Glendale, California.

 Rest in Peace Cowboy!